ChristopherLucas/MatchingFrontier/README.md

 At the moment, the software does three frontiers.
 They are Mahalanobis FSATT, L1 SATT, and L1 FSATT (S = 0).

+# Installation

+To install, simply navigate to the directory containing the tarball, launch R, and enter the command `install.packages('finalFrontier.tar.gz')`.

 # Key Functions

 There are only a few functions you need to know.